emmanuelonah/nextjs-project-architecture-template/README.md

 2. __/src/styles/colors:__ this contains our colors.

 3. __/src/styles/typography:__ this contains our typographies e.g font-sizes, font-weights, spacing, breakpoints, and everything related to font.

+## Enquiry

+Incase you have any question or need a suggestion on how to approach your architectural decisions, fee free to write me on [Linkediln](https://www.linkedin.com/in/onah/), i am very much active there and will do my best to assist you with the best practices.